astropy/pyvo/docs/registry/index.rst

   1993ag   0.049
    1993O   0.051

-A special sort of access mode is ``web``.
-This is some facility related to the resource that works in a web browser.
-You can ask for a “service” there, too; you will then receive an object that has a ``search`` method, and when you call this, a browser window should open with the query facility (this uses python's webbrowser module)::
+A special sort of access mode is ``web``, which represents some facility related to the resource that works in a web browser.
+You can ask for a “service” for it, too; you will then receive an object that has a ``search`` method, and when you call it, a browser window should open with the query facility (this uses python's webbrowser module)::

   resources[4].get_service("web").query()